travetto/travetto/module/asset/README.md

 $ npm install @travetto/asset-{provider}
 ```

-Storing of and retrieving assets uses the [`AssetService`](./src/service/asset.ts).
-Below you can see an example of storing and retrieving a user's profile image.
+Reading of and writing assets uses the [`AssetService`](./src/service/asset.ts).
+Below you can see an example dealing with a user's profile image.

-**Code: Storing Profile Images**
+**Code: User Profile Images**
 ```typescript
 @Injectable()
 class UserProfileService {